justinherman42/Data_Science_Projects/README.md

       + project is incomplete
       + Deals with user_input and records data input locally into both user_files and a master_file

 ## Stat projects
-    + Poisson distribution experimentation
-      + answer simple math question via simulation and poisson distibution
+  + **Poisson distribution experimentation** - answer simple math question via simulation and poisson distibution
-    + Builing matrix inverse function via adjoint method
+  + **Builing matrix inverse function via adjoint method**
-    + Build N fold convolution function
-      + Function is applied to determine liklihood of hits in a baseball playoff series and career, given prob distribution for at bats
+  + **Build N fold convolution function**- Function is applied to determine liklihood of hits in a baseball playoff series and career, given prob distribution for at bats
-     + Simulatiion and Markov methods to solve optimal gambeling strategy problem
+  + **Simulatiion and Markov methods**- Solves optimal gambeling strategy problem